Monday, June 3, 2019

 A former Dominion Building, 30 Russell Street, Smiths Falls.
 (Photo by Barbara Raue.)

-Habitat 67, Montreal - The people of Canada paid for the construction of Habitat through the Crown corporation Canada Mortgage and Housing.
+12.)
+Habitat 67, Montreal - The people of Canada paid for the construction of Habitat.
 Montreal Mayor Jean Drapeau wanted to see the preservation of all the Expo 67 pavilions, amusement parks and land.
-However, La Ronde was sold to an American amusement park company; most of the pavilions were dismantled; and Buckminster Fuller's American pavilion, a geodesic dome, was purchased by Environment Canada.
+However, most of the pavilions were dismantled.
+Fortunately Buckminster Fuller's American pavilion, a geodesic dome, was purchased by Environment Canada.

 I visited Expo with my classmates.